-Eye Care in Downtown Seattle and Bellevue
+Eye Care in Downtown Seattle

 Providing Trusted Eye Care Since 1989.

-When you come into SPEX in Seattle and Bellevue looking for the latest eyeglass fashions or contacts, our optometrist, Dr. Campbell, will start by giving you a thorough diagnostic eye exam.
+When you come into SPEX in Seattle looking for the latest eyeglass fashions or contacts, our optometrist, Dr. Campbell, will start by giving you a thorough diagnostic eye exam.
 As a leader in Northwest eye care, Dr. Campbell will take the time to learn about your eye-health history.
 He’ll want to know about your vision needs and what type of performance you desire from your new lenses.
 Have you been having trouble driving at night?
 Are you nearing that age when bifocals might be necessary?
 Do you wish extended wear contacts for your active lifestyle?
 Should Dr. Campbell’s screening find anything concerning, you can rest easy knowing you are already in the hands of an expert in the diagnosis and treatment of ocular disease, like dry eye syndrome, cataracts, macular degeneration, and glaucoma.

 Following are some of the many eye care services available through SPEX and Dr. Campbell: